 This customer, being of an assertive nature, was insulted that I wouldn’t remove the now-unsatisfactory tiles and do something else, free of charge.
 She had some very helpful suggestions, of course, such as having me paint over the tile, or just make new ones.
 Sometimes not laughing at your customer is the hardest part of the job, are you with me?
 Homeowners, I’m sorry, but you’re not always right. 😉

 Fast forward again through multiple conversations and angry phone calls, and at the end of the day she didn’t want to have her kitchen torn up, and I didn’t want to undo and redo a custom job out of my own pocket, so we went our separate ways.

-Here’s the moral of this story: have a contract.
+Here’s the moral of this story: Have a contract.
+Always.
+No matter what.
 Have a rock solid, iron clad legal document that will protect you, whether you are the homeowner OR the contractor.
 Understand what the options are and what exactly you’re getting or doing.
 For homeowners: don’t sign anything that you don’t understand 100%, and be very, very certain what you want.
 For contractors, don’t begin the job until you and the customer have reached a solid agreement and have it in writing.
 Be prepared to work with the customer to make them happy, if you possibly can.

 If I hadn’t had a contract in this situation, and if the customer hadn’t signed off on the job after the installation, I would have been in a world of hurt.
 Don’t let that happen to you!